Independent Evidence

 • Total VOC concentration (TVOC)

-No volatile organic compounds were detected at any measurable concentration across the full test spectrum.
-The ceramic surface — a glazed, inert mineral matrix — does not off-gas at operating temperatures.
+Total VOC emissions measured just 0.043 mg/m³ — far below regulatory limits, with no carcinogenic compounds detected, including formaldehyde, benzene, and toluene.
+The ceramic surface — a glazed, inert mineral matrix — has almost nothing to off-gas at operating temperatures.
 There are no coatings, adhesives, or polymers in contact with the heated surface to volatilise.

 The SunWave Ceramica operates at ~67°C surface temperature.
-Glazed ceramic at this temperature emits only infrared radiation — no combustion products, no VOCs, no particulates.
+Glazed ceramic at this temperature emits overwhelmingly infrared radiation — no combustion products, and TVOC levels far below regulatory limits.

 Fraunhofer WKI — SunWave Ceramica indoor air quality test